nixpanic/minikube/README.storage-provisioner-gluster.md

 - drop the ssh-key bit, and use kubexec method with [proper rbac stuff](https://github.com/heketi/heketi/blob/master/docs/admin/install-kubernetes.md)
   The heketi pod restarts once, is that the cause of the missing rbac rules?
   `Error creating: pods "heketi-947f67646-" is forbidden: error looking up service account default/heketi-service-account: serviceaccount "heketi-service-account" not found`
+- drop public ssh-key merging

-- use coredns addon with hostname heketi.default.svc.cluster.local in the StorageClass (default=namespace)
+- hostname heketi.default.svc.cluster.local in the StorageClass does not get resolved from within the storage-provisioner (needs rbac?)
-- send PRs for standard glusterfs-server containers with fake-device support, public ssh-key merging
+- send PRs for standard glusterfs-server containers with fake-device support
+- send PR for heketi-start.sh that imports the topology.json upon first start